 5. Install an older version of Instagram

 Even though you can’t roll back Android apps (Play Store offers only the Beta and stable releases for most apps), you can use an APK to downgrade the app and fix it that way.
 We wrote extensively about this and it’s a must-read as this troubleshooting step is more than valuable.
+You can find Instagram APKs on APK Mirror.

 You can either choose to downgrade the app or jump to the latest Beta or Alpha releases where, hopefully, the camera is accessible.
+We suggest downgrading to an older version.

 6. Reset the device to factory settings